 To become a healthier nation, we must transform our fundamental approach to health.
-We must move away from the current "sick care" system that is more focused on treating disease to a true health care system that is more focused on prevention.
+We must move away from the current ‘sick care' system that is more focused on treating disease to a true health care system more focused on prevention.

 From the beginning of life, racial and ethnic minorities and underserved communities experience health disparities.
 In the U.S., the infant mortality rate for African Americans and American Indians is more than twice that of the national average.

-The Canyon Ranch Institute is working with Charles H. and Rosalie Morris, Connect Savannah, Curtis V. Cooper Primary Health Care Inc., Savannah Urban Garden Alliance and a steadily growing number of other businesses, organizations and individuals to help make Savannah a healthier place to live, work and visit.
+Canyon Ranch Institute is working with Charles H. and Rosalie Morris, Connect Savannah, Curtis V. Cooper Primary Health Care, Inc., Savannah Urban Garden Alliance and a steadily growing number of other businesses, organizations, and individuals to help make Savannah a healthier place to live, work, and visit.

 To make that transformation in your community, we need your help.
-None of us can change the culture of food that currently exists in Savannah by ourselves; none of us can change the number of people who do not regularly exercise by ourselves; and none of us can help all of Savannah find a healthy sense of purpose — the desire and drive to live a long, healthy and productive life — by ourselves.
+None of us can change the culture of food that currently exists in Savannah by ourselves.
+None of us can change the number of people who do not move their body for health on a regular basis by ourselves.
+None of us can help all of Savannah find a healthy sense of purpose -the desire and drive to live a long, healthy, and productive life-by ourselves.

-In Georgia, nearly one-third of adults are obese.
-More than one-third of those adults ages 45 to 64 — adults who should be at their most productive time in life — are obese.
+In Georgia, nearly one-third of the adults are obese.
+More than one-third of all adults in Georgia who are between 45 and 64 years of age-adults who should be at their most productive in life-are obese.
 Among African-Americans, the rate is even higher.

-Nearly one-third of adults in Georgia — more than 1.6 million people — suffer from high blood pressure.
-If these trends continue, the projection is that by the year 2030, more than 2.2 million adults in Georgia will have heart disease (more than five times the number today), and more than 300,000 adults will have cancer (nearly three times today’s level).
+Nearly one-third of adults in Georgia suffer from high blood pressure-over 1.6 million people.
+If these trends continue, the projection is that by the year 2030 there will be over 2.2 million adults in Georgia with heart disease-more than 5 times the number today - and over 300,000 adults with cancer-nearly three times today's level.

 This must stop.

-There are many policy efforts that local and state governments can put into play to address this situation, which robs children of their parents and the nation of its most viable future.
-As important as policy is, however, there are many small steps you can take in your own life to help ensure that you live the happiest and healthiest life possible.
+There are many policy efforts that local and state governments can put into play to address this situation that robs children of their parents and the nation of its most viable future.
+As important as policy, however, there are many small steps you can make in your own life to help assure that you live the happiest and healthiest life possible.

-When I (Dr. Richard Carmona) was a young boy growing up in Harlem in New York City, my family was at one time homeless and often flat broke.
-The truth is that I didn’t even graduate from high school.
+When I was a young boy growing up in Harlem in New York City, my family was at one time homeless, often flat broke, and the truth is that I didn't even graduate from high school.

-One day, though, I got smart enough to join the U.S. Army.
-That was the best "mistake" I’ve ever made.
-Since that day, I have taken a lot of small steps, every day, later to become the 17th Surgeon General of the United States.
+One day though, I got smart enough to join the U.S. Army.
+That was the best mistake I've ever made in my life.
+Ever since that day, I have taken a whole lot of small steps, every day, to later become the 17th Surgeon General of the United States.

 With your help, we can turn the tide on obesity and chronic disease in Savannah.
-We can kill the silent killer by no longer killing ourselves through our choices about food, exercise and how we feel about ourselves.
+We can kill the silent killer of chronic disease by no longer killing ourselves through our choices about food, exercise, and how we feel about ourselves.

-If you join us, the Canyon Ranch Institute Savannah Partnership, in this movement, if you begin today to take just one small step toward a healthier life each day, I promise that you will feel happier, think clearer, be healthier and experience more success in your life.
+If you join us in this movement-if you join the Canyon Ranch Institute Savannah Partnership-if you take just one small step toward a healthier life every day starting today, I promise you that you will feel happier, think clearer, be healthier, and experience more success in your life.

-Help us help you to experience the power and possibility of a healthy world here in Savannah.
+Help us help you experience the power and possibility of a healthy world here in Savannah.
+Thank you.

 Dr. Richard Carmona and Dr. Andrew Pleasant work with the Canyon Ranch Institute.
-If you're interested in joining the effort to create a green space filled with healthy food and flowering plants, let us know by calling CRI in Savannah at (912) 443-3264, tweeting @CRIHealthyWorld or emailing CRI@canyonranchinstitute.org.
+If you're interested in joining the effort to create a healthy green space filled with healthy food and flowering plants, let us know by telephoning CRI in Savannah at (912) 443-3264; Tweeting@CRIHealthyWorld, or by emailing CRI@canyonranchinstitute.org